 The first was the ongoing war between Iran

 .
 Officially, American foreign policy took no sides in the conflict; however, secretly, officials at the National Security Council (NSC) were selling weapons (at heavily inflated prices) to Iran.
 This was done in exchange for Iranian assistance in negotiating the release of American hostages held in Lebanon by pro-Iranian terrorists.

 Secrecy was necessary for a number of reasons.
 First, the arms deal was illegal, violating a U.S. trade and arms embargo against Iran.
 It also clearly subverted the Reagan administration's policy not to negotiate with terrorists.
-And finally, profits from the operation were being used to fund another conflict, that of the Contra rebels in Nicaragua, who were trying to overthrow the Marxist Sandinista government.
+And finally, profits from the operation were being used to fund another conflict, that of the Contra rebels in Nicaragua

 In March 1988 Robert McFarlane, who was national security adviser from 1983 to 1985 and North's boss, pleaded guilty to withholding information from Congress concerning the aid being given to the Contras.
 He was later fined $20,000 and given two years' probation.
 Oliver North and John Poindexter, McFarlane's successor at the NSC, were convicted on several counts, including obstruction of congressional inquiries.
 Ultimately, neither served any prison time, however.
 Their convictions were set aside on the grounds that their immunized congressional testimony had unfairly influenced the juries at their trials.

 President Reagan and then-Vice President Bush both denied detailed knowledge of the scheme and were never connected to any specific crime.
 In what has sometimes been seen as a cover-up, President Bush